IIvanov21/Computer-Specs-Software/README.md

 ### Risk Assessment
 Risk Assement table analyses the possible risks I could encounter during the development and management of the project.
 <img src="https://github.com/IIvanov21/Computer-Specs-Software/blob/main/images/RiskAssesment.png" alt="Risk Assesment" />
 All the highlighted rows were added later on during the development process after they became clear.
+The yellow risks are potential threat depending on how the development of the project is handled.
 ### Trello Board
 The progress of the project is documented using Trello as it is well suited for a small scale project.
 The initials setup of the board looks as follows:
 <img src="https://github.com/IIvanov21/Computer-Specs-Software/blob/main/images/KanBanBoard.jpg" alt="KanBanBoard" />